AliceO2Group/AliceO2/Detectors/FIT/common/calibration/README.md

 ###How to add new code, new calibration object?
 - Define your calibration object class (can be combined more than one into one class)
 - Define your timeslot container class (can be used for many calibration objects)
-- Define algorithm / function for calibration object generation.
-Add template specialization with your classes in `FITCalibrationObjectProducer` `generateCalibrationObject` method
+- Define calib object producer method `generateCalibrationObject` in your TimeSlot custom class
-- Add template specialization for calibration object in `FitCalibrationApi`, define ccdb calib object path and also recipe how to store them in CCDB
+- Define path methode `static constexpr const char* getObjectPath()` in calib object which refers to path in CCDB
 - Create separated workflow or add your `DataProcessorSpec` to main calibration workflow

 For example check `FT0CalibrationDummy-Workflow` which uses combined calibration object.
 It is also uses mechanism to retrieve (from CCDB) another calibration object needed for calibration.
 Before running this workflow it is required to run `makeDummyFt0CalibObjectInCCDB` macro to generate dummy object in the local CCDB instance.